Matrix orthogonality in the plane versus scalar orthogonality in a Riemann surface: Introduction and statement of results

 \subsection{Theorem \ref{thm: reprod Rcal U} (e) in terms of MOPs}

-In the context of matrix orthogonality on the real line or on the unit circle, it is well-known that the reproducing kernel can be expressed in terms of MOPs by mean of a so-called CD formula, see e.g. \cite{Dur CD formula,DPS, Delvaux, GrunIglesia}.
+In the context of matrix orthogonality associated with an inner product, it is well-known that the reproducing kernel can be expressed in terms of MOPs by mean of a so-called CD formula, see e.g. \cite{Dur CD formula,DPS, Delvaux, GrunIglesia}.
 The adaptation of this formula to our setting only requires minor modifications, which we present here.

 As mentioned in the introduction, the pairing \eqref{pairing} induces two families of MOPs.